Skip to content

 Templates

-Defining a Template
+Defining a template

-public partial class SpinnerEntity : ITemplate, IHasTags<SampleTags.Spinner>
+public partial class SpinnerEntity : ITemplate, ITagged<SampleTags.Spinner>

 {

-public Rotation Rotation = new(quaternion.identity); // Default value
+Rotation Rotation = new(quaternion.identity); // Default value

-public GameObjectId GameObjectId; // No default (must be set)
+GameObjectId GameObjectId; // No default — must be set on AddEntity

 }